Immunity To COVID-19 Could Last Longer Than You'd Think

 These antibodies are a bit like archers outside the moat of a castle.
 They set up in the lining of your nose and throat, ready to shoot down (aka neutralize) any SARS-CoV-2 particles that try to enter the moat (aka your nasal tissue).

-These antibodies can actually prevent an infection, says bioimmunologist Deepta Bhattacharya at the University of Arizona.
+These antibodies can prevent an infection, says bioimmunologist Deepta Bhattacharya at the University of Arizona.
 They stop the virus from entering cells and setting up shop.
-They are the body's frontline defense.
+They are the body's front-line defense.

-But right after vaccination, this initial round of antibodies have a few problems.
-They're a bit wimpy.
-They're not that well trained at killing SARS-CoV-2 and they're not very durable, Bhattacharya says.
+But right after vaccination, this initial round of antibodies has a few problems.
+The antibodies a bit wimpy.
+They're not that well trained at killing SARS-CoV-2, and they're not very durable, Bhattacharya says.

 About a month after the second mRNA shot, the number of antibodies in the blood reaches its peak level and then starts to decline.
 The antibodies themselves degrade and the cells that make them die, a study published in the journal Nature reported back in June.

-This happens with every vaccine, whether it's for COVID, flu or the measles, Bhattacharya says.
-"In every single immune response, there is a sharp rise in antibodies, a period of sharp decline and then it starts to settle into a more stable nadir."
+This happens with every vaccine, whether it's for COVID-19, the flu or measles, Bhattacharya says.
+"In every single immune response, there is a sharp rise in antibodies, a period of sharp decline, and then it starts to settle into a more stable nadir."

 The media has largely focused on this decline of antibodies as the cause of "waning immunity."
-And it's true, Bhattacharya says, that this decline in antibodies, combined with the high potency of the delta variant that began dominating many countries this year, is likely increasing the rate of infection in fully vaccinated people.
+And it's true, Bhattacharya says, that this decline in antibodies, combined with the high potency of the delta variant, which began dominating many countries this year, is likely increasing the rate of infection in fully vaccinated people.

 "If you get a big dose of delta, as the variant often gives, the virus can slip past the initial wall of antibodies," he says.
 "So I think we may be seeing some signs of that.
 But the [level of breakthrough infections] is probably not as dramatic as I think it's being made out to be."